Harley-Davidson Inc research snapshot

 HOG AI Trading Strategy Framework

 The HOG AI trading strategy is a rules-based framework for a mature motorcycle manufacturer.
-It is not personalized advice and should be paired with live chart data, monthly US motorcycle registration data, quarterly earnings, new model announcements, and clear invalidation levels.
+It is not personalized advice and should be paired with live chart data, monthly US motorcycle registration data, quarterly earnings, new model announcements, updates on the leadership and culture dispute, and clear invalidation levels.

 Trend-following setup

-HOG has lifted from the $17.09 low and is now above all major moving averages, a constructive setup.
-A trend-following approach could consider long entries on pullbacks to the 50-day moving average near $24.73 that hold, with a target toward the 52-week high near $31.25.
+HOG has lifted from the $17.09 low and is now above the 50-day, 100-day, and 200-day moving averages, a constructive setup.
+A trend-following approach could consider long entries on pullbacks to the 50-day moving average near $25.19 that hold, with a target toward the 52-week high near $31.25.

 Mean-reversion setup

-If HOG pulls back to the 50-day or 200-day moving average ($23.03 to $24.73) without breaking them, a mean-reversion trade toward the recent high near $25.85 could be considered.
+If HOG pulls back toward the 50-day moving average near $25.19 or the 200-day moving average near $22.89 without breaking them, a mean-reversion trade toward the 20-day moving average near $25.82 could be considered.
 This is a modest range, so position sizing should be cautious.

-The mean-reversion setup is invalidated if HOG closes below $22.47 (the 100-day average) or if negative industry data such as falling US motorcycle registrations is reported.
+The mean-reversion setup is invalidated if HOG closes below the 200-day moving average near $22.89 or if negative industry data such as falling US motorcycle registrations or escalating marketing attacks are reported.

 Fundamental monitor

-Track quarterly shipment volumes, revenue mix (motorcycles vs parts/accessories vs financial services), gross margin, operating expense trends, free cash flow generation, dividend sustainability, LiveWire adoption, used bike pricing, dealer inventory levels, and US motorcycle registration data.
+Track quarterly shipment volumes, revenue mix (motorcycles vs parts/accessories vs financial services), gross margin, operating expense trends, free cash flow generation, dividend sustainability, LiveWire adoption, used bike pricing, dealer inventory levels, US motorcycle registration data, and the resolution of the leadership and culture dispute with Indian Motorcycle.
 Also monitor tariff policy impacts on Thailand and Brazil production.

-Reduce conviction if shipment volumes decline more than 10% year-over-year, operating margin turns negative, the dividend is cut, or management signals that restructuring benefits are not materializing as planned.
+Reduce conviction if shipment volumes decline more than 10% year-over-year, operating margin turns negative, the dividend is cut, the marketing dispute escalates into sustained retail share loss to Indian Motorcycle, or management signals that restructuring benefits are not materializing as planned.

 Investment research summary